aipachakutiqwan/knowledge-rag/README.md

 ## :pushpin: Version tools

-All End-to-End Testing and implementation of this project were conducted on a system featuring **dual A100 80GB GPUs** with the exception of the **ablation analysis for the subgraph retrieval methods**, which was conducted on a single A100 80GB GPU.
+All end-to-end testing and implementation of this project were conducted on a system featuring **dual A100 80GB GPUs** with the exception of the **ablation analysis for the subgraph retrieval methods**, which was conducted on a single A100 80GB GPU.
 To ensure reproducible results for the ablative analysis, this **hardware configuration must be utilized**.

 Key software versions used: